pgryko/git-commit-summarization-LLM/README.md

 ## How It Works

+### Commit Message Generation
 1. The script captures the git diff between your current branch and the staging branch
 2. It formats a prompt asking the LLM to create a conventional commit message
 3. The prompt is sent to the respective LLM API
 4. The script displays the generated commit message

+### Code Review
+1. The script captures the git diff between your current branch and the staging branch
+2. It sends the diff to the LLM with a prompt requesting a detailed code review
+3. The review includes:
+   - High-level summary of changes
+   - Potential issues or concerns
+   - Security considerations
+   - Performance implications
+   - Code style and best practices
+   - Suggestions for improvement
+   - Recommended test coverage

 ## Project Structure